In-Person Meditation I : Learning the Basics

 Aaron earned a doctorate in clinical psychology (PsyD) in 2015, and has been a practicing licensed psychologist in the Twin Cities since 2016.
 He is married with two children and enjoys spending time with family and friends, being outdoors, playing tennis, and strategy board games.

-TMC policy for those entering the building or participating in outdoor ceremonies will be requesting all to practice non-violence – being fully vaccinated and practicing social distancing.
+TMC policy for those entering the building or participating in outdoor ceremonies will be requesting all to practice non-violence – being fully vaccinated or wearing a mask w/social distancing.
 Staff and volunteers will not be asking for vaccine certification cards as trust of community will be sufficient.
 All are welcome.

 To further protect the community, an Iso-Aire purification movable unit has been purchased to use in all rooms of TMC where people gather.
 These units have pre-filter, hospital quality HEPA filters, and a bi-polar ionization unit to remove pollen to pathogens